What is 24 Hours of Lemons?

 What kind of special equipment is needed?

-Cars need a legal 6-point or better cage, a race seat, race belts, an extinguisher or onboard suppression system, a kill switch, and either a 100% stock fuel system or pro-quality fuel cell.
+Cars need a legal 6-point or better cage, a race seat, race belts, an extinguisher or onboard suppression system (suppression systems are mandatory starting in 2019), a kill switch, and either a 100% stock fuel system or pro-quality fuel cell.
 Drivers need a legal helmet, head-and-neck restraint, and fire-resistant suit/gloves/shoes.
 See the Rules to get the particulars.